 What Life Insurance for Children is Not

-However, it is a sad replacement in exchange for your child’s life.
-This is NOT why we are advocating life insurance coverage for your child.
+However, the death benefit is NOT why we are advocating life insurance coverage for your child.

 Have you ever heard the phrase, “It’s in the name”?
-Well, when it comes to a properly structured participating whole life policy, it definitely is in the name.
+Well, when it comes to a properly structured participating whole life insurance, it definitely is in the name.

 Let’s break it down-